Sunday Holiday: Release

+Theatrical

-Sunday Holiday released in India on 14 July 2017 in 110 theatres across Kerala.
+Sunday Holiday was released in India on 14 July 2017 in 110 theatres across Kerala.

+Reception

 Critical reception

-Times Of India reviewer Deepa Soman rated it 3/5 and stated:'Sunday Holiday is a perceptive portrait of a film and that makes it quite unpretentious and feel-good too, which makes it worth your time'.
+The Times of India reviewer Deepa Soman rated it 3 out of 5 stars and stated, "Sunday Holiday is a perceptive portrait of a film and that makes it quite unpretentious and feel-good too, which makes it worth your time."

-Box office

-The film was declared as a super hit, grossing 20.5 crore from the box office with a budget of 3 crore INR.